paolopedroso/Screensaver/README.md

 - Stretches the 160 × 120 images to fill the 640 × 480 VGA screen.
 - Synchronizes Hsync and Vsync pulses with pixel values.

+### Requirements

+To run this project, you will need the following:

+- **Basys 3 FPGA Board:** Required to program and run the final implementation.
+- **Xilinx Vivado:** Software for synthesizing, place-and-route, and programming the Basys 3 FPGA Board.
+- **Verilator:** Tool for linting and simulating Verilog code.
+- **Verible:** Linter for SystemVerilog.
+- **GTKWave:** Waveform viewer for viewing simulation results.

 ## How to Run
 1. **Simulation:**
    - Simulate the design using the provided simulation commands in the `README.md` file.